Potomac Heritage National Scenic Trail

 - NVRC also sponsors enhancement grant funding for trail construction activities in several jurisdictions

-- Go to the National Park Service web page about the Potomac Heritage National Scenic Trail
+Background on the Potomac Heritage National Scenic Trail